 The Yale Journalism Initiative began in 2006 with a generous grant from Yale alumnus Steven Brill ’72 LAW ’75, the founder of The American Lawyer magazine and Court TV, and his wife, Cynthia Margolin Brill ’72.
+It has subsequently benefited from the generosity of Bob Woodward ’65 and Elsa Walsh.
 Its purpose is to encourage and equip students in Yale College, and in its graduate and professional schools, who aspire to contribute to democracy in the United States and around the world by becoming journalists.

 Believing that the best preparation for a career in writing is a broad, liberal-arts education, Yale does not offer a journalism major.
 There are numerous opportunities at Yale to study writing and to write for and edit student publications, and the Initiative aims to further support certain students, those selected as Yale Journalism Scholars, with an intensive journalism seminar in the English department; career counseling; support for summer internships; talks by visiting journalists; and access to a network of alumni in journalism.
 Details about becoming a Journalism Scholar can be found here.